Plasma disinfection and sterilization

 - Environmental friendliness

-Plasma disinfection products by Relyon Plasma GmbH
+Plasma disinfection by relyon plasma GmbH

 To cover a wide spectrum of medical and laboratory applications, Relyon Plasma GmbH developed a Piezoelectric Direct Discharge (PDD) Technology, which enables construction of exceptionally compact and cheap plasma generators, well suited for plasma disinfection and sterilization.
 This technology is still very new, but it already found many applications.
 We constantly search for new application areas and develop specialized plasma instruments.
 Currently we offer the following universal plasma generator:

-- Piezobrush® PZ2 is a low power handheld plasma generator.
+- piezobrush® PZ2 is a low power handheld plasma generator.
 It enables manual plasma processing work in laboratories.
 It can create corona and dielectric barrier discharges and apply them for disinfection as well as for precision ultrafine plasma cleaning and chemical functionalization of small components.